legacysurvey/legacysurvey/pages/bass.rst

 conditions better than 1.7 arcsec.

-BASS was awarded 56 nights in Spring 2015 and 100 nights in each of Spring 2016 and 2017 (PIs: Zhou Xu and Xiaohui Fan; see http://batc.bao.ac.cn/BASS).
+BASS was awarded 56 nights in Spring 2015 and 100 nights in each of Spring 2016 and 2017 (PIs: Zhou Xu and Xiaohui Fan).
 The Bok survey targeted about 5500 deg\ |sup2| in the NGC, including about 500 deg\ |sup2| of overlap with the region covered by DECam surveys in order to understand and correct for any systematic biases in `DESI`_ target selection.